If my parents make a certain amount, will I qualify for OSAP?

-You will pay domestic tuition fees if you meet one of the below criteria.
+You will pay domestic tuition fees if you are

-You are a Canadian citizen, living in or outside of Canada
+- a Canadian citizen, living in or outside of Canada, or

 You will pay international tuition fees if you will be studying in Canada on a study permit.
 There are a few categories in which international students on study permits are eligible to pay domestic fees.